 Do You Need a Dehumidifier if You Have an Air Conditioner?

 The answer depends on where you live.
 Some homeowners may be able to get away with not having a dehumidifier if they don’t live in an extreme climate.
 If you live in a climate where humidity is everpresent, then yes, you need a dehumidifier even if you have an air conditioner.

 Homeowners that live in a humid climate and attempt to use their air conditioner as a dehumidifier, will not see a decrease in humidity.
 In fact, their air conditioner (which is likely working overtime) may fail, leaving them with hot and humid air.
 It’s much simpler to invest in a dehumidifier and use it in conjunction with an air conditioner.

 When to Use a Dehumidifier With an Air Conditioner?

 If you have a dehumidifer and an air conditioner, you may be wondering when you should use one or the other.
 While they can be used ast the same time, that is not always necessary.
 If you are able to maintain the 40-60% indoor humidity range, then you probably don’t need to use your dehumidifier at the same time as your AC.
 However, if you’re struggling to stay within this range, then it’s probably a good idea to use both devices.

 Don’t Give Up Your AC Unit Yet

-To be clear, we’re not bashing air conditioners.
+So, the answer to the question “do air conditioners dehumidify?” is “no.” To be clear, we’re not bashing air conditioners.
 They are an essential part of every central HVAC system.
-However, if you’re looking to dehumidify your home, air conditioners work best in tandem with a dedicated dehumidifier solution.
+However, if you’re looking to dehumidify your home, air conditioners work best in tandem with a dedicated dehumidifier.
 One device focuses solely on dehumidification, while the other provides a helping dry hand.
 It’s the best of both worlds!